Jihunni/ML-DL/README.md

   Frame per Second (FPS) > 30 : criteria for real time visualization
   - YOLO : grid --> conditional class probility and bouding boxes + confidence --> final detection
   - Single Shot Detection (SSD)

+# NLP
+Allen Institute for AI
+Yejin Choi
+Q. how to reduce the sterotype or bias such as racism or sexism?
+  - dateset
+    - "garbage in, garbage out"
+    - data augmentation
+  - objective function
+    - a traditional objective function minimize/maximize the error
+    - To handling the bias, add 'gender' variable and a constraint that make 'gender' variable equally.